 Mr. Commins has tried cases in Northern and Southern California, has arbitrated cases in several states before the Financial Industry Regulatory Authority (FINRA) (and previously before the NASD, the NYSE, and the Pacific Stock Exchange), as well as AAA (the American Arbitration Association) and JAMS (the Judicial Arbitration and Mediation Service), is licensed in every State and Federal Court in California, and in the Federal District Court in Arizona.

-In 2012 he worked with John Capron and others in the firm’s successful representation of Purple Wine Company, LLC in the sale of Purple Wine’s Mark West Wine Brand and inventory to Constellation Brands U.S. Operations, Inc. for a purchase price of $160 million.
+Mr. Commins and others in the firm successfully represented Purple Wine Company, LLC in the sale of its Mark West Wine Brand and inventory to Constellation Brands U.S. Operations, Inc. for a purchase price of $160 million in 2012.

-In 2019 he won an unusual FINRA award in favor of a responding broker in a forgivable note case, Oppenheimer v.
+In 2019 Mr. Commins won an unusual FINRA award in favor of a responding broker in a forgivable note case, Oppenheimer v.
 Roche.

 He is also a fifth dan black belt in both Taekwondo and Yongmudo and is an instructor in the University of California Martial Arts Program.